-These results were achieved through machine learning models such as Multinomial Naive Bayes, and Random Forest Algorithms.
-In this paper, demonstrated the spam filtering method the most efficient algorithms are the Random Forest Algorithm and MNB was given as they have the highest level of accuracy.
+These results were achieved through machine learning models such as Random Forest Algorithm, and Decision Tree Algorithms.
+In this paper, we have demonstrated that for the spam filtering method the most efficient algorithms are the Decision Tree Algorithm and Random Forest Algorithm, given as they have the highest level of accuracy.
 These spammers target those who are unaware of these scams and have filtering issues.
 So, it is necessary to identify those spam emails that are fraudulent, this project will identify those spam by using machine learning techniques.
 The results can be used to create a more intelligent spam detection classifier by combining algorithms of filtering methods.